domenic/dict/README.md

 * A lightweight [ES6-inspired][3] API:
   - `get`, `set`, `has` and `delete` basic operations.
   - A `size` property and `forEach` method for introspection.
+  - A `clear` method for clearing out all keys and values.
 * `get` accepts a second argument as a fallback for if the key isn't present (like [Mozilla's `WeakMap`][4]).
 * Doesn't let you get away with being dumb: if you pass a non-string as a key, you're going to get a `TypeError`.